History of Atlanta in Timeline

 2020: NCAA Final Four Men's Basketball Championship

-In 2020, Hartsfield-Jackson International Airport temporarily lost its position as the world's busiest airport.
+In 2020, Hartsfield-Jackson International Airport lost its status as the world's busiest airport by passenger traffic for that single year.

 2020: Decline in Black Residents